AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 ## Removed features {#removed-features}

-This section lists features and capabilities that have been removed from Campaign Standard.
+This section lists features and capabilities that have been removed from Campaign Classic.

 <table>
  <tbody>